apache/doris/docs/en/docs/lakehouse/fs_benchmark_tool.md

 `--threads`

-&emsp;The number of threads for the operation.
+The number of threads for the operation.
 The default number is 1.

 `--iterations`

-&emsp;The number of iterations ( The number of times the function was executed ) per thread.
+The number of iterations ( The number of times the function was executed ) per thread.
 The default number is 1.

 ## Result analysis